Hickling, Nottinghamshire

 Much of the village lies within a conservation area, which also contains 24 listed buildings.
 St Luke's Church dates from the 14th century.
 Inside the church can be found two ornate grave lids that were made for persons of importance and date from the tenth century.

 Roman coins and medals were found in an urn ploughed up nearby in 1771, and it is suspected that there may have been a Roman base nearby.

 Hickling residents are commended for their charity raising skills.
 The village holds an annual scarecrow festival over a weekend each September.
-Money raised at that event in 2009 along with the Hickling Country Fair, Open Gardens totalled over £13,500. £4,500 was handed over in February 2010, at a ceremony at the Plough Inn, to each of the Meningitis Trust, the Nottinghamshire and Lincolnshire Air Ambulance, and a further 14 village groups.
+Money raised at that event in 2009 along with the Hickling Country Fair, Open Gardens totalled over £13,500. £4,500 was handed over in February 2010, at a ceremony at the Plough Inn, to each of the Meningitis Trust, the Lincolnshire & Nottinghamshire Air Ambulance, and a further 14 village groups.